 The GIS maps also record the typical routes that the student groups’ senior counterparts use on a frequent basis.
 The idea is that they will help us better understand their community experience from a data perspective.

 These maps continue to be a useful tool for this project, as they add another layer to our understanding of the communities we assess and their age-friendliness.

 Have a look at some of the students’ maps from this year:

 Video Presentation Summarizing Through Their Eyes Project Findings

 Community-Campus Event Gallery

-Keeping up with the project tradition, on December 6th, 2016, Paula Gardner’s students, community partners, government officials, and senior residents from 124 and 140 Elmview gathered to share and learn about the project’s findings.
+Keeping up with the project tradition, on December 6th, 2016, Pauli Gardner’s students, community partners, government officials, and senior residents from 124 and 140 Elmview gathered to share and learn about the project’s findings.